mikeyoon/diffj/README.md

 It also provides advanced and [experimental APIs](#experimentalapis) based on patch algebra, such as [patch inverses](#inverse) ("reverse" patches), [commutation](#jifflibcommute) (patch reordering).

+Modification from the original:

+* Converted to Typescript
+* Removed the apply code (there are now other great patchers out there now)
+* Added option to shallow check arrays (I need to diff datasets that are too large for deep equality)

 ## Get it

 `npm install --save diffj`